moseschmiedel/bachelor-thesis/text/thesis.typ

 During the transmission of the `AnchorResponse_t` a collision could occur which hinders the end node from decoding the packet.
 This happens when multiple anchor nodes start transmitting its response almost at the same time.
 To detect when this is happening another packet type `Ack_t` is introduced.
-An anchor nodes always expects an end node to respond to an successful `AnchorResponse_t` with an `Ack_t`.
+An anchor nodes always expects an end node to respond to a successful `AnchorResponse_t` with an `Ack_t`.
 If the anchor node does not receive this `Ack_t` in a configurable amount of time it retries sending the `AnchorResponse_t`.
 The maximum of retries can also be configured via the macro `MAX_ANCHOR_RESPONSE_RETRIES`, which defaults to 3.
 When this number of retries is reached the anchor node gives up and goes to sleep until it receives the next `Ping_t`.